ChannelerH/video-to-text/docs/email-feedback-system.md

 I have 3 questions that could directly influence our next update:

-1. What made you choose Textuno?
+1. What made you choose Harku?
 2. What's the ONE thing that frustrates you?
 3. If you had a magic wand, what feature would you add?